jakobringler/blog/content/notes/ML Sketching.md

 ![[notes/images/mlsketch_datageneration_slide.png]]

-We use that loop to generate 5 or 10 thousand examples and store those on disk.
+We use that loop to generate 10,000 examples and store those on disk.
 ## PCA Subspace Compression

 In the [[notes/ML Groom Deformer|ML Groom Deformer]] project we used [[notes/Principal Component Analysis|PCA]] to compress all the displacement samples into a smaller subspace, which allowed us to only store the weights for each example and not the whole geometry.
 We can do the same with our input images this time.
 Storing a 64x64 px image would mean feeding the neural network an array of 4096 float values.
 We can compress the image space of the 10.000 examples into much fewer components.